Maycon1993/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

     ```cmd
     ping download.microsoft.com
     ```
+> [!IMPORTANT]
+> You can [software-migrate](surface-hub-2s-migrate-to-mtr-w.md) your Surface Hub 2S device for free using the seamless software-migration option at any time before the end of support on October 14, 2025.
+Unlike the standard versions of Windows 10, there's no extended support option for Windows 10 Team edition when support ends.

 ## Surface Hub 3 Compute Cartridge option

 > [!TIP]
 > Alternatively, if you don't wish to migrate your Surface Hub 2S, you can purchase the [Surface Hub 3 Compute Cartridge](surface-hub-3-compute-cartridge-faq.md), which lets you swap out your existing Surface Hub 2S cartridge and instantly convert your Surface Hub 2S to a Surface Hub 3.
 To learn more, see [Install and manage Surface Hub 3 Compute Cartridge](install-manage-surface-hub-3-pack.md).

-> [!NOTE]
-> Support for Windows 10 Team edition on Surface Hub, based on Windows 10 version 22H2, is scheduled to end on October 14, 2025.

 ## Optional: Streamline post-migration deployment with Windows Autopilot and Teams Rooms Autologin